-• Examinations are open book: candidates will be allowed to bring copies of their set texts into the examination room.
+Each paper will be three hours long.
+Candidates will answer three questions in each paper.
+Examinations are open book: candidates will be allowed to bring copies of their set texts into the examination room.

 Paper 1: Reading Literature (Compulsory Paper)